Cinco de Mayo & the underdog

-What better way to do it, then with a classic, home made margarita?
-Hey, we get the "home made" part of this is critical. ;-)
+What better way to do it, than with a classic, homemade margarita?
+Hey, we get the "homemade" part of this is critical. ;-)

 And, we aren’t talking about that stuff you buy in a plastic bottle.

 Our favorite recipe is simple, and so much better than anything you can get off a shelf.
-Fresh squeezed lime and orange juice makes this extra refreshing and summery.
+Freshly squeezed lime and orange juice make this extra refreshing and summery.
 Add 'good' tequila and a salty glass rim and you have set yourself up for a perfect, easy, and tasty Margarita.
 Kick back and enjoy!